TheDen/stellar/ansible/README.md

 ```

 You may also wish to destroy the persistence additional docker storage for the VMs at
-`ansible/vagrant-docker-storage/*.vdi` as these are not destroyed by vagrant.
+`ansible/.vagrant/docker-storage/*.vdi` as these are not destroyed by vagrant.

 To have Vagrant run Ansible in verbose mode, uncomment the setting `ansible.verbose = true` in the
 `Vagrantfile`.

-You can ssh into the vagrant boxes with `vagrant ssh vagrant-{centos|ubuntu|`
+You can ssh into the vagrant boxes with `vagrant ssh vagrant-{centos|ubuntu|rhel}`